Wrist Photoplethysmography Predicts Dietary Information: Main

-Wearable sensors, particularly photoplethysmography (PPG), enable passive capture of physiological signals linked to hunger-satiety regulation.
-PPG measures microvascular blood-volume dynamics.
-Such hemodynamic changes are known to occur after ingestion \citep{host1996haemodynamic}, making nutrition information potentially reflected in PPG signals.
-Vascular variables including pulse wave velocity and blood pressure have been observed to change at meal-level timescales following meals with varying macronutrient composition, though the relationship to peripheral arterial properties measurable by wrist-worn devices remains an active area of investigation \citep{fryer2021central, lithander2013postprandial}.
-PPG-derived features encode demographics, cardiovascular state, metabolic health \citep{large-scale-training}, and biological clock \citep{miller2025wearable}, adding value beyond behavioral signals \citep{erturk2025beyond}.
-While PPG has been investigated for numerous applications, this work explores nutrition and satiety—a domain where extracting meaningful insights from biosensor data remains challenging in real-world settings with noise and physiological variability.
+Hemodynamic changes following ingestion are well-documented \citep{host1996haemodynamic}, and vascular properties including pulse wave velocity and blood pressure change in response to meals with varying macronutrient composition, though the relationship to peripheral arterial properties measurable by wrist-worn devices remains an active area of investigation \citep{fryer2021central, lithander2013postprandial}.
+PPG measures microvascular blood-volume dynamics, and PPG-derived features can predict demographics, cardiovascular state, and metabolic health \citep{large-scale-training}, adding value beyond behavioral signals \citep{erturk2025beyond}.
+However, whether postprandial signals are detectable in wrist-worn PPG, captured opportunistically in real-world conditions with substantial noise and physiological variability, remains unexplored.
+We hypothesized that if PPG captures postprandial physiology, conditioning on PPG should improve predictions of meal content.